4.1: Intro to Logic

 Try inputting secret and non-secret phrases into the program.
 Enter the secret phrase and click the button to see the different output.
 Enter anything else and click the button to see the default output.

 ) at the start of the comment.
-Every programming language has commenting functionality, though commenting syntax varies by language.// This is an example comment.
-It won't actually "run".
+Every programming language has commenting functionality, though commenting syntax varies by language.

 We will be using this 'Dice Rolling function' as a base to explore Logic and Control Flow for the rest of this Module.